Meira Paibi: Background

-Predecessor movements

-Nupi lan

 Women's social movements in Manipur date to British rule.
 Two such movements, collectively known as Nupi lan (Women's War; Women's Uprising), preceded Meira Paibi.
 The first one dates to 1904 when women of the Imphal valley protested against the Assistant Superintendent of British authority in Manipur because of his directive to collect teak wood from Kabas to build his house.
 The women who protested were neighbors in the locality.
 British authorities brought forces from outside the state to end this women's protest.
-A second movement occurred in 1939 as protest to forced rice exportation which was causing starvation among the local people.
+A second movement occurred in 1939 as a protest to forced rice exportation, which was causing starvation among the local people.
 Women, nearly 99% of them, protested peacefully, submitting a petition to the Durbar (government authority).
-The movement forced closure of rice mills and eventually proved successful in halting the exportation of rice.
-Nupi Lan became the forerunner in introducing reforms in the state after World War II.
+The movement forced the closure of rice mills and eventually proved successful in halting the exportation of rice.
+Nupi Lan became the forerunner in introducing reforms in the State after World War II.
 12 December is observed annually by Meira Paibi as "Women's War Day" commemorating the events of 1939.

-Nisha Bandis

 The Nisha Bandis women's movement developed in the late 1970s.
 Its origins are attributed to Meitei women's activism combating alcoholism and drug addiction.
 The women held night marches in the streets of Imphal and elsewhere in Manipur carrying lanterns, chastising the intoxicated, and setting fire to liquor shops.
 Their actions lead to the introduction of prohibition laws in the state.
 The late 1970s was a period of civil unrest, which established an underground insurgency movement in Manipur.
-The Armed Forces Special Powers Assam and Manipur Act 1958 permitted paramilitary forces and the police to use unlimited power in dealing with insurgency, resulting in the arrest, torture, and deaths of many innocent young people.
+The Armed Forces Special Powers (Assam and Manipur) Act 1958 permitted paramilitary forces and the police to use unlimited power in dealing with insurgency, resulting in the arrest, torture, and deaths of many innocent young people.
 The Nisha Bandis became socially active with vigilante activities, protests and marches through the streets of Imphal and elsewhere in the state.

+The Nisha Bandis carried podons (large-wicked kerosene lamps) and laltain (Hindi, lantern) but after switching to flaming torches, they became known as Meira Paibi.